-Celebrity attorney F. Lee Bailey, who defended O.J.
-Simpson, dead at 87
+Celebrity attorney F. Lee Bailey dead at 87

 Throughout his career, Bailey antagonized authorities with his sometimes abrasive style and his quest for publicity.
 He was censured by a Massachusetts judge in 1970 for “his philosophy of extreme egocentricity,” and was disbarred for a year in New Jersey in 1971 for talking publicly about a case.

+“Enjoying the public eye became a tool for him,” Fishman said.
+“He was one of the first lawyers to go outside the courtroom and talk in front of a bunch of microphones.
+All the news about a case was from the prosecution’s side.
+So his strategy was to get out there and throw doubt on all the criminal charges.”

 Bailey was disbarred in Florida in 2001 and the next year in Massachusetts for the way he handled millions of dollars in stock owned by a convicted drug smuggler in 1994.
 He spent almost six weeks in federal prison charged with contempt of court in 1996 after refusing to turn over the stock.
 The experience left him “embittered.”

-He eventually won the right to practice law in Maine in 2013.
+He passed the bar exam in Maine in 2013, but was denied the right to practice by the state’s highest court, which concluded that he had not demonstrated that he understood the seriousness of his actions that led to his disbarment in the other states.

 Francis Lee Bailey was born in the Boston suburb of Waltham, the son of a newspaper advertising man and a schoolteacher.

-Note: This story has been edited to clarify that although he passed the Maine bar exam, Bailey was not allowed to practice law in the state.